ICAPP Child and Adolescent Psychoanalytic Psychotherapy Courses

 ICAPP was established in 1984 by Peter Blake and Averil Earnshaw after they had completed the postgraduate child psychotherapy training in London at the renowned Tavistock Clinic.
 Peter is a senior clinical psychologist and the author of the acclaimed book Child and Adolescent Psychotherapy, now in its third edition and used in universities and child and adolescent training in several countries.
 Averil Earnshaw was an eminent child psychiatrist and the author of Family Time and other books which focus on working with families.

-About ICAPP Training Program
+About ICAPP Courses

-Learning Components of the ICAPP 3 Year Program
+Learning Components of ICAPP Courses

 1 Infant Observation